brandlewco/blumberg-law/content/pages/attorney-profile.md

         content/pages/cases/client-a-sixty-plus-year-old-woman-held-a-loaded-gun-on-a-police-officer.md
 metaDescription: >-
-  Bruce Blumberg is the founder and principal attorney at Blumberg & Associates, serving clients throughout Phoenix and statewide in the areas of criminal defense and family law.
+  Bruce Blumberg is the founder and principal attorney at Blumberg & Associates, serving clients throughout Phoenix and Arizona statewide in the areas of criminal defense and family law.
 footer:
   - type: CtaSection
     elementId: ''